ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 ::: Exercise

-In this exercise we will build the circuit represented in Figure 1 and built in Video 2.
+In this exercise we will examine the circuit represented in Figure 1 and built in Video 2.
 Figure 1 shows the symbolic representation of the circuit, which consists of a power supply and a resistor.
 A voltmeter and an ammeter will be used to measure the voltage and current passing through a resistor respectively.

-1. See the circuit shown in Figure 1.
+1. Examine the circuit shown in Figure 1.
 A resistor of resistance **R** $=2200\ \Omega$ is wired in series with an ammeter and connected to the 0–20 volt power supply.
 The ammeter will measure the current (mA) flowing through the circuit.
 The voltmeter is connected across the resistor to measure the voltage drop.

 ![Figure 1: A circuit with a single resistor of resistance **R**.](imgs/Figure1_Part1Circuit.jpg)